 Injections related to pain management for a shareable need are shareable up to $5,000.
 Hormone therapy injections related to a shareable need are shareable up to $3,000.
 Injections related to gender transitioning or sex reassignment therapy are not shareable.

-Joint replacement surgery for degenerative or arthritic conditions is treated as a pre-existing condition and is subject to the waiting and phase-in periods.
+Joint replacement surgery for degenerative or arthritic conditions is treated as a pre-membership medical condition and is subject to the waiting and phase-in periods.

 Laboratory Tests and Checkups

-Laboratory tests and checkups are shareable as part of an eligible need and prescribed by a licensed medical provider.
+Laboratory tests and checkups are shareable as part of an eligible need when prescribed by a licensed medical provider.

 Long-Term Care and Skilled Nursing

-Long-term care and skilled nursing are shareable when prescribed by a licensed medical provider for recovery from an injury or illness.
+Long-term care and skilled nursing are shareable when prescribed by a licensed medical provider for recovery from a shareable injury or illness.
 Sharing for these services is limited to 90 days per medical need.

 Medical equipment, including durable medical equipment (DME), is shareable if it is prescribed by a licensed medical provider and if it is related to a shareable need.